-Learn about Everest Base Camp Weather and know about the best season to trek Everest Region.
+Learn about Everest Base Camp Weather and know about the best season to trek the Everest region.
 Visibility of Mount Everest is best during the Autumn and Spring Seasons as the overall temperature is best for trekking.

-While ascending up the mountainous part of Nepal, you will gain significant altitude.
-Starting from Kathmandu (the capital city of Nepal) situated at about 1,345 meters, you will gain a total of 4,000 meters before you reach Everest Base Camp at the altitude of 5,550 meters.
+While ascending up the mountainous part of Nepal, you will gain a significant altitude.
+Starting from Kathmandu (the capital city of Nepal) situated at about 1,345 meters, you will gain a total of 4,000 meters before you reach Everest Base Camp at an altitude of 5,550 meters.

-So, you will experience variation in weather every day as you head towards Everest Base Camp.
+So, you will experience variations in weather every day as you head towards Everest Base Camp.
 The weather turns unpredictable in this trek as you head higher.

 Everest Base Camp Weather